HOW TO OBTAIN A STUDENT CARD

-- Or show any kind of photo ID for either you (such as a Park and Rec ID) or a parent with their ID, PLUS an official document from your school with your name, such as a report card, school schedule or enrollment form.
+- Students without school-issued photo IDs: If the school does not issue photo IDs to students, include any kind of photo ID for either the student or a parent/guardian, PLUS an official document from the school with the student’s name, such as a report card, school schedule, or enrollment form.

-- No parent is required to obtain a Student ID
+- A parent ID is not required to obtain a Student Card.

-- The student card does not allow checkouts of physical items, including books, DVDs, and CDs.
+- The student card does not allow checkouts of eBooks or physical items, including books, DVDs, and CDs.

 Student Card Frequently Asked Questions: